Network Security

 To handle in-order, reliable communication, TCP needs to establish state at both endpoints.
 It does this through a connection setup process that comprises a three-way handshake.

 The server receives the SYN segment and now knows that a client wants to connect to it.
 It allocates memory to store the connection state and to store received, possibly out-of-sequence segments.
-The server also generates an initial sequence number (server_isn) for its side of the data stream.
-This is also a random number.
-The response also contains an acknowledgement to the client’s SYN request with the value client_isn+1.
+The server also generates an initial sequence number (server_isn

-The client acknowledges receipt of the server’s SYN/ACK message by sending a final ACK message that contains an acknowledgement of server_isn+1.
+The client acknowledges receipt of the server’s SYN/ACK message by sending a final ACK message that contains an acknowledgment ofserver_isn+1

 Note that the initial sequence numbers are random rather than starting at zero as one might expect.
 There are two reasons for this.